EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  3(qb & answers).md

 ---

-REST APIs are widely used due to their simplicity, scalability, and compatibility with web standards.

----

 11. Explain state and props in React with examples.
 List the lifecycle methods for mounting, updating, and unmounting phases in class components.
 ---